my partypoker LIVE Zero-Tolerance Policy

 - Pornography and illicit material: Posting directly or third party links to any material will result in a ban.
 The naming of such sites and links is also not permitted.

 The My partypokerLIVE moderation teams are trained to deal with any incident that may occur.
-They have the full powers to make judgment calls and take appropriate action if the following Code of Conduct is breached.
+They have the full powers to make judgment calls and take appropriate action if the following Code of Behaviour is breached.

 - Foul language: Any swearing or offensive language may be censored and members posting such material may be subject to warning and temporary bans.